Latelaukki/Sudoku-solver/Documentation/architecture.md

 ## Weak points in the structure

+### Packages and classes

-There should a class in sudoku.logic package which handles all the operations between sudoku.ui and sudoku.domain for modifying only the data structures wihtout solving it.
-However, there are a lot of error handlers which probably should need their own class.
+There should a class in sudoku.logic package which handles all the operations between sudoku.ui and sudoku.domain for modifying only the data structures without solving it.
+A "Game" class or something would definitely improve the structure.
+Also, because there is no single class for all the user functions, there is little weird relation between toString() in sudoku.domain and Sudoku.ToString in sudoku.logic.
+In addition, there are a lot of error handlers which probably should need their own class.

+### User interface

+Playing Sudoku with a text UI is definitely not optimal.
+If you really want to try to solve the puzzle yourself, you really need GUI for it.
+Therefore, it would probably be the first in line in further development.